jkr2255/prop_logic/README.md

 `#nnf?` checks if the term is NNF, and `#to_nnf` returns term converted to NNF.

 #### Reduction
-Term is regarded as reduced if it is NNF and it contains no constants (`PropLogic::True`/`PropLogic::False`).
+Term is regarded as reduced if:
+0. it is NNF
+0. it contains no constants (`PropLogic::True`/`PropLogic::False`)
+0. it contains no ambivalent terms
+0. it contains no duplicated terms

 `#reduced?` checks if the term is reduced, and `#reduce` returns reduced term.